-Only few are aware of this little secret: New York City has a lot more to offer than skyscrapers, shopping, and museums – beautiful mountains and gorgeous scenery can be found just a short distance from the city.
-If you would like to combine discovery of the area outside the city with a cruise across the Hudson River, then the all-day boat tour to Bear Mountain is the perfect choice.
+Only a few are aware of this little secret: New York City has a lot more to offer than skyscrapers, shopping, and museums – beautiful mountains and gorgeous scenery can be found just a short distance from the city.
+If you would like to combine the discovery of the area outside the city with a cruise across the Hudson River, then the all-day boat tour to Bear Mountain is a perfect choice.

-Given the 8 hour duration of the trip this tour is best suited for travelers who are in New York for an extended period of time.
+Given the 8 hour duration of the trip, this tour is best suited for travelers who are in New York for an extended period of time.
 This boat tour can be the icing on the cake of a perfect city vacation as it presents a nice change of pace after days in the concrete jungle.

 Bear Mountain is located in the state of New York, approx. 70 kilometers outside of New York City, in the Hudson Highlands.
-The natural beauty of the area is truly remarkable and it is hard to believe that you are only a short distance away from the mega metropolis of New York.
+The natural beauty of the area is truly remarkable and it is hard to believe that you are only a short distance away from the mega-metropolis of New York.

 Your destination of the boat tour is the Bear Mountain State Park, a park 7m² in size, located on the west side of the Hudson River.